Singing lessons near me in Tulsa, OK

 Show more

-Willa taught 12 days ago
+Willa taught about 2 months ago

 The tutor and student discussed the fundamentals of singing, including posture, breathing techniques (diaphragmatic breathing), and vocal registers (chest voice vs. head voice).
 They practiced these concepts using a song the student performed, and established a schedule for future lessons focusing on vocal development.